 are able to play both PAL and NTSC.

 Don't risk your precious memories with any old outfit, some people just use a tired old Beta video machine and a cheap DVD recorder.
 See testimonials of my work on the web page, to know that the extra effort I put in really pays off.
 My video recorders are properly cleaned, aligned, serviced and thoroughly tested before your tapes go anywhere near them.
-All my transfers are done with the benefit of a full-frame Digital Timebase Corrector to stabilise the image, and I use the most compatible DVD-R format of blank disk.
+All my transfers are done with the benefit of a full-frame Digital Timebase Corrector to stabilise the image, transfers to DVD or video files on hard disk.
 I've been doing Betamax to DVD copies for several years, being one of the first in the UK, and I've now extended this to other formats.
 As as a qualified electronic engineer with a strong consumer electronics background, I know what I'm doing.

-See my videotape to DVD copy service; offering Beta, VHS, Video2000, Video8, Hi8, SVHS(and more) transferred to DVD.
+See my videotape to DVD copy service; offering Beta, VHS, Video2000, Video8, Hi8, SVHS(and more) transferred to modern formats.